From the live session: installing an add-on, start to finish

 Your root system knows you now.
 Time to see what it can do with that knowledge.

 The scan gave you an about page draft.
 The onboarding deepened everything.
-Now you turn all of that into a real page you can actually publish.
+Now you turn all of that into a visual page so you can see what your system actually knows about you.
+Think of it as a mirror: your root system reflecting back who you are, in a format you can look at and refine.

 How it works